riamsnow/FutureMakers/README.md

 **What are “Tensors” and what are they used for in Machine Learning? <br/>** Tensors are the primary data structure used by neural networks.
 Inputs, outputs, and transformations within neural networks are represented by tensors.
 Tensors are multidimensional arrays and are generalizations.
 A scalar (index required = 0) is a 0 dimensional tensor.
 A vector (index required = 1) is a one dimensional tensor.
 A matrix (index required = 0) is a 2 dimensional tensor.
 When the index required is above two, in computer science, it is called an nd-array.
 In math it is called an nd-tensor.
 This is why a tensor is a generalization, since it can be used to represent any index required.<br/>
 **What did you notice about the computations that you ran in the TensorFlow programs (i.e. interactive models) in the tutorial? <br/>**
 Suppose I have an array called d with 7 elements [1, 2, 3, 4, 5, 6, 7].
 Suppose I want to access the number 4 in the data structure.
 I can do this using a single index d[3].
 Suppose I have a 2D array called ff.
 I need two indexes to refer to the number 7 in the data structure.
 Using tensorflow, I can also perform matrix mathematical operations, such as multiplication.
-An example can be found in my GitHub (TensorFlow.ipynb).<br/>
+An example can be found in TensorFlow.ipynb.<br/>